avishek-sen-gupta/cobol-rekt/README.md

 - The SMOJOL Interpreter (WIP)
 - Injecting AST and Control Flow into Neo4J (using [Woof](https://github.com/asengupta/woof))
 - Injecting Cobol data layouts from Data Division into Neo4J
+- Injecting execution traces from the SMOJOL interpreter into Neo4J
 - Integration with OpenAI GPT to summarise nodes using bottom-up node traversal (using [Woof](https://github.com/asengupta/woof))

 The toolkit uses the grammar available in the [Eclipse Che4z Cobol Support project](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol) to create the parse tree.